SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 The Shelter Needs to Be Financially Feasible

-A fortified bunker capable of withstanding a nuclear blast is probably on anyone’s wish list, but for most of us, it ain’t gonna happen.
+A fortified bunker capable of withstanding a nuclear blast is probably on anyone’s wish list, but for most of us, it ain’t going to happen.

 Prepper Shelters Should Be Independent